Fixed-point free circle actions on 4-manifolds: Theorems 1.1 and 1.2

 We are left to examine the case where for each $i$, there is exactly one singular circle of $Y_i$ which is intersected by $\Sigma_j$ for some $j$.
 In this case, we shall apply Lemma 6.1 and change the Seifert-type $\s^1$-fibrations $\pi_i:X_i\rightarrow Y_i$ in the fiber-sum decomposition of $X$ to $\pi^\prime_i:X_i\rightarrow Y_i^\prime$.
 Note that with the new fibrations $\pi_i^\prime$, each $N_j$ is fibered over an ordinary $2$-sphere.
 Consequently, up to suitable modifications of the Seifert-type $\s^1$-fibrations, the number of objects in (iii) in the proof of Theorem 6.3 is bounded by a constant depending only on $G$, from which Theorem 1.2 follows.

-{\bf Acknowledgments}: I am in debt to Slawomir Kwasik for many helpful conversations throughout the course of the work.
-This work was partly done during the author's visit at the Institute for Advanced Study.
-I wish to thank the institute for its hospitality and financial support.
+{\bf Acknowledgments}: The author is in debt to Slawomir Kwasik for many helpful conversations throughout the course of the work.
+This work was partly done during the author's visit at the Institute for Advanced Study, and he wishes to thank the institute for its hospitality and financial support.
+Finally, the author thanks the referee for a very careful reading of the article and for the many suggestions which have improved considerably the exposition of the paper.

 {\Small University of Massachusetts, Amherst.\\ {\it E-mail:} wchen@math.umass.edu